 The first DIY was run in 2002, and since 2007 has been a national initiative.
 In 2017 and 2018, an additional programme of DIY enhancements was supported by Jerwood Charitable Foundation, enabling the participation of artist-led collectives as partners, follow-on funds for projects born in DIYs, and a number of more ambitious, better resourced projects.

-For DIY 10 we invited some of the artists leading DIY projects in 2013 to reflect on their experiences and share their thoughts about the scheme.
+For DIY 10 in 2013 we invited some of the artists leading DIY projects in 2013 to reflect on their experiences and share their thoughts about the scheme.
 Featuring interviews with Barby Asante & Delaine Le Bas, Nigel Barret and Louise Mari, Hester Chillingworth and Lucy McCormick, Lois Keidan and Aaron Wright, Ursula Martinez, Jordan McKenzie and Joshua Sofaer.
 Made in collaboration with Video in Common.
 We have also made an extended version of the film (15 mins) which features full interviews with the artists.